pulsejet/nextcloud-oidc-login/README.md

 - Automatic redirection from the nextcloud login page to the Identity Provider login page
 - WebDAV endpoints `Bearer` and `Basic` authentication
 - Optional removal of special characters in UID
+- Mapping of multiple names to a single display name

 ## Config